Link to architectural definition or Simulink behavior

 Destination — Output connection to another component

 If you connect to a destination component, the interfaces on the ports are shared.

 A System Composer architecture represents a system of components and how they interface with each other structurally and behaviorally.
-You can represent specific architectures using alternate views.|

 A System Composer model is the file that contains architectural information, including components, ports, connectors, interfaces, and behaviors.

 Perform operations on a model:

-System Composer models are stored as
+A System Composer model is stored as an SLX file.

-A component is a nontrivial, nearly-independent, and replaceable part of a system that fulfills a clear function in the context of an architecture.
-A component defines an architecture element, such as a function, a system, hardware, software, or other conceptual entity.
+A component is a nontrivial, nearly independent, and replaceable part of a system that fulfills a clear function in the context of an architecture.
+A component defines an architectural element, such as a function, a system, hardware, software, or other conceptual entity.
 A component can also be a subsystem or subfunction.

 A port is a node on a component or architecture that represents a point of interaction with its environment.
 A port permits the flow of information to and from other components or systems.